A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Discussion and Conclusions

 Despite these promising results, the present implementation has several limitations.
 First, we have not yet evaluated the impact of the NN-based operator on subsequent model forecasts.
-Because all experiments end at the analysis stage, no conclusions can yet be drawn regarding their effects on convective-scale prediction skill.
+Because all experiments end at the analysis stage, no conclusions can yet be drawn regarding their effects on forecasting skill.
 Second, in this proof-of-concept configuration, hydrometeors were not included as input variables for training the NN operator to simulate radar reflectivity.
-In many operational radar DA systems, hydrometeors or precipitation-related variables can be directly updated through the DA, and the lack of such variables in our control vector limits the analysis's ability to directly adjust microphysical fields, even when reflectivity is well fitted.
+In many operational radar DA systems, hydrometeors or precipitation-related variables can be directly updated through the DA, and the lack of such variables in our control vector limits the analysis ability to directly adjust microphysical fields, even when reflectivity is well fitted.
 Third, the applied background-error covariance model is intentionally univariate: $\mathbf{B}$ is built assuming diagonal variances and an isotropic recursive filter that represents only horizontal autocovariances.
-Vertical autocovariances and cross-covariances between different model variables are neglected.
+Vertical autocovariances and cross-covariances between different model variables are neglected, which limits the physical interpretation of the produced increments.

+More fundamentally, the proposed NN-based observation operator offers both advantages and challenges compared with traditional physically based radar operators.
+On the one hand, it avoids some explicit assumptions related to microphysics and electromagnetic scattering, and it is able to reproduce complex spatial structures present in the observed radar signal.
+On the other hand, because the operator is learned from observations, it may also incorporate features of the observing system or training dataset that are not causally represented in the model state, such as unresolved processes, sampling inconsistencies, representativeness errors, or radar-specific artifacts.
+Therefore, good agreement between $\mathcal{H}(\mathbf{x})$ and the observed reflectivity does not necessarily mean that the physical relationship is fully captured or that the model correctly represents precipitation dynamics.

+Accordingly, the innovation $\mathbf{y} - \mathcal{H}(\mathbf{x}_b)$ is less directly interpretable than with a conventional physically based forward operator.
+In the latter case, the innovation can often be attributed more directly to deficiencies in the model state.
+In the present framework, however, part of the mismatch may reflect limitations of the learned mapping itself, including statistical compensations acquired during training, in addition to actual meteorological differences between the model background and reality.
+The operator may also generalize poorly when applied to situations insufficiently represented in the training dataset or when model-error characteristics differ markedly from those seen during training.